x157/x157.github.io/UE5/LyraStarterGame/Health-and-Damage/index.md

 While the `LyraCombatSet` is technically optional and defaults to zero values, if the actor does not explicitly have a `LyraCombatSet`, Lyra will complain loudly via warning log messages.
 Thus, a `LyraCombatSet` is practically required as well, if for no reason other than to squelch the warning messages.
-(The Combat Set defines base damage or healing values when this actor is trying to damage or heal something, including itself).
+(If you duplicate/refactor the Lyra Damage/Heal Calculations, you can remove the requirement for a combat set if you prefer).

-Therefore, to give an actor/pawn/character health, so you can damage or heal it, your actor must have:
+Therefore by default in Lyra, to give an actor/pawn/character health, so you can damage or heal it, your actor must have:

 - Lyra ASC (`ULyraAbilitySystemComponent`)
   - Allows the actor to participate in GAS